(Sometimes I add to these. Deal with it.)

 And yet, somehow, Sam Reid in Interview with the Vampire sneaks into my brain.
 Not usually my type, right?
 But watching him… maybe now it is.
 The elegance, the gaze, the VOICE, the chaos simmering under control; it’s like seeing Leon Kennedy’s calm, magnetic energy in human form.
 Coincidence?
 I think not.

 Meanwhile, Kiryu?
 He’s my actual type: beautifully swarthy, impossibly solid, but with that understated softness under the steel...
-His intoxicating bass voice (bites fist).
-I regret not being able to link to Kuroda Takaya's NSFW Voice-over work, folks...
-Anyway, I’m pale mild chaos; maybe it’s why I like calming bronze gods.
+His intoxicating bass voice (bites fist)- I regret not being able to link to Kuroda Takaya's NSFW Voice-over recordings...
+Anyway, I’m pale mild chaos; maybe it’s why I like the calming bronze gods.
 He grounds me, thrills me, and embodies the kind of presence many women tend to actually desire and need.

 Trauma Doesn’t Break Them; It Makes Them Human